 Integrate with Post Planner

-If you plan to run a multi-author website or blog, you can integrate the Cleverness To Do List plugin with a plugin called WordPress Post Planner, developed by the same plugin author that provides you with a complete WordPress editorial solution …
+If you plan to run a collaborative website or blog, you can integrate the Cleverness To Do List plugin with a plugin called WordPress Post Planner, from the same developer to help make the task of managing a multi-author WordPress site easier …

-Visit this site to learn more this plugin: WordPress Post Planner
+Visit this site to learn more about using this plugin: WordPress Post Planner

-After you are done configuring your plugin options in this section, remember to click the ‘Save Changes’ button …
+After configuring your plugin options in this section, click the ‘Save Changes’ button …

-After configuring the general settings, click on the ‘Advanced Settings’ tab to continue …
+After you have configured the general settings, click on the ‘Advanced Settings’ tab to proceed …

-This brings you to the ‘Advanced Settings’ section …
+This brings up the ‘Advanced Settings’ screen …

-This area lets you customize your To-Do lists, assign to-do items to users and carry out database maintenance tasks.
+This screen lets you customize your To-Do lists, assign to-do tasks to other users and perform database maintenance tasks.